surajverma02/employee-management/README.md

 # employee-management

-An employee management Django project involves creating a web application to efficiently manage various aspects of employee-related tasks within an organization.
+A beginner-level project that involves CRUD (Create, Read, Update, Delete) operations and user authentication (login) is a great way to start learning web development with Django.